Boardwalk Real Estate Investment Trust ("BEI.UN" - TSX)

 Boardwalk produces the Quarterly Supplemental Information that provides detailed information regarding the Trust's activities during the quarter.
-The Fourth Quarter 2012 Supplemental Information is available on Boardwalk's investor website at www.boardwalkreit.com.
+The Second Quarter 2012 Supplemental Information is available on our investor website at http://www.boardwalkreit.com/FinancialReports

-Boardwalk invites you to participate in the teleconference that will be held to discuss these results tomorrow morning (February 14, 2013) at 11:00 am EST. Senior management will speak to the fourth quarter and year-end financial results and provide an update.
+Boardwalk invites you to participate in the teleconference that will be held to discuss these results tomorrow morning (August 15, 2012) at 11:00 am EST. Senior management will speak to the second quarter financial results and provide an update.
 Presentation materials will be made available on Boardwalk's investor website at www.boardwalkreit.com prior to the call.

 Note: Please provide the operator with the below Conference Call ID or Topic when dialling in to the call.

 Webcast: Investors will be able to listen to the call and view Boardwalk's slide presentation over the Internet by visiting http://www.boardwalkreit.com prior to the start of the call.
 An information page will be provided for any software needed and system requirements.
-The webcast and slide presentation will also be available at: http://www.newswire.ca/en/webcast/detail/1088035/1185369
+The webcast and slide presentation will also be available at http://www.newswire.ca/en/webcast/detail/980135/1054563

 Replay: An audio recording of the teleconference will be available on the Trust's website: www.boardwalkreit.com

-Boardwalk REIT is Canada's friendliest landlord and currently owns and operates more than 225 properties with 35,277 residential units (as at Dec 31, 2012), totaling approximately 30 million net rentable square feet.
+Boardwalk REIT is Canada's friendliest landlord and currently owns and operates more than 225 properties with 35,277 residential units (as at June 30, 2012) totalling approximately 30 million net rentable square feet.
 Boardwalk's principal objectives are to provide its Residents with the best quality communities and superior customer service, while providing Unitholders with sustainable monthly cash distributions, and increase the value of its Trust Units through selective acquisition, disposition, and effective management of its residential multi-family properties.
 Boardwalk REIT is vertically integrated and is Canada's leading owner/operator of Multi-Family Communities with 1,600 associates bringing Customers home to properties located in Alberta, Saskatchewan, Ontario, Quebec, and British Columbia.